westonkl/InterviewPrep/README.md

 <img align="right" height="150" src="https://media0.giphy.com/media/xT9DPIBYf0pAviBLzO/200w.webp?cid=ecf05e47wp3u03qd5ypxxp7zal7yp7fq8m5mvulj0dwk0huw&rid=200w.webp&ct=g">

 :notebook_with_decorative_cover: This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
-I have attempted to shorten guides to provide a quick studying experience and to ask questions, but some topics deserve a deeper dive through links provided. :warning: This is a work in progress, feel free to contributute.
+I have attempted to shorten guides to provide a quick studying experience and to ask questions, but some topics deserve a deeper dive through links provided.
+:warning: This is a work in progress, feel free to contributute.
 :climbing: I hope you pass your interviews, become a better programmer, and land your dream job!!

 ## Resume Help
 :page_with_curl: Look up [Mayuko](https://www.youtube.com/watch?v=J5gy9iqjwXM) and [Ken Jee](https://www.youtube.com/watch?v=DM1eE_Coh6g&list=PL2zq7klxX5ARnFpk83JauioZb5zyxNZek) for the best resume advice.
-General guidelines include keeping it to one page, demonstrating impact at past positions, and [demonstrating knowledge](gaining-experience) of tools and languages.
+General guidelines include: keeping it to one page, demonstrating impact at past positions, fitting your skills to a job, and [demonstrating knowledge](gaining-experience) of tools and languages.

 ## Applying
 :magnet: I recommend applying to as many places that fit your resume/skillset as possible and as early as possible.